tkoletsky1973/YieldLoop/docs/appendices/APPENDIX_H_GOVERNANCE_ADVISORY.md

 Governor status is **bestowed by the YieldLoop team** and is not obtained through public purchase by default.

 Eligibility may include, but is not limited to:
-- Active and constructive community participation
+- Constructive community participation
 - Educational or onboarding contributions
-- Strategic partnerships
+- Demonstrated technical or operational competence
-- Influencer or ecosystem support
+- Strategic partnerships or ecosystem support
 - Advisory or subject-matter expertise

 Invitation criteria are discretionary and may evolve over time.